dcarrsf/algorithm-patterns/pattern2_modified_binary_search/README.md

 Differences:

 - Termination condition:
-  - Example 1 and 2 use left <= right, while Example 3 uses left < right.
+  - Example 1 and 2 use left <= right, while Find peak element uses left < right.
 - Mid-point calculation:
   - All use the same method here, but in practice, left + (right - left) / 2 is often preferred to avoid integer overflow.
 - Comparison logic:
-  - Example 1 has additional checks to find the leftmost and rightmost occurrences.
+  - Search range has additional checks to find the leftmost and rightmost occurrences.
-  - Example 2 has complex logic to handle the rotated array scenario.
+  - Search rotated array has complex logic to handle the rotated array scenario.
-  - Example 3 compares adjacent elements to find a peak.
+  - Find peak element compares adjacent elements to find a peak.
 - Return value:
-  - Example 1 returns an array of two indices.
+  - Search range returns an array of two indices.
   - Examples 2 and 3 return a single index.
 - Target of search:
   - Examples 1 and 2 search for a specific target value.
-  - Example 3 searches for a condition (peak element) rather than a specific value.
+  - Find peak element searches for a condition (peak element) rather than a specific value.

 The key to Modified Binary Search is adapting the core binary search algorithm to fit the specific problem constraints.
 While the basic structure remains similar, the logic for narrowing down the search space and determining the result can vary significantly based on the problem requirements.

+**[Binary Search](examples/binary_search.js)**: Simple binary search for comparison.

+Key points about this implementation:

+1. It takes a sorted array and a target value as input.
+2. It uses two pointers, left and right, to define the current search range.
+3. In each iteration, it calculates the middle index and compares the middle element with the target.
+4. Based on the comparison, it adjusts either the left or right pointer to narrow down the search range.
+5. The process continues until the target is found or the search range is empty (left > right).
+6. It returns the index of the target if found, or -1 if not found.

+This classic binary search works well for finding exact matches in a sorted array.
+The modified versions build upon this basic structure to solve more complex problems or work with different types of input arrays.

 ## **Real-World Application**: